track-asia/trackasia-native/design-proposals/2022-11-29-metal-port.md

 Off screen render targets are used in a couple of ways.
 The most obvious is when rendering an image of a map offline.
 The developer sets up the toolkit, feeds in a map and captures the result from a particular viewpoint.

 Less obvious is for things like heatmaps or weather data.
 In those cases we want to render a tile source to a particular target, bound to a texture, and then reuse that texture later in the rendering process.
 We do this kind of thing a lot with weather data in WhirlyGlobe-Maply.
-Trackasia Native does something very similar with heatmaps.
+MapLibre Native does something very similar with heatmaps.
 It's a very powerful technique.

 The actual information around a render target is actually not that complex.
 They just need to know what their format is (32 bit float?
 RGBA?), how big they are, an optional stencil component and what's supposed to be drawn to them.
 The rest is just an outer loop in the renderer.